Limits of real numbers in the binary signed digit representation: Formalisation

-We use the formal theory TCF \cite{SchwichtenbergWainer12, Masterarbeit} to formalize statements like ``$x$ is represented by some signed digit stream".
-In TCF all variables are typed.
-The following table shows which variables have which type.
+We use the formal theory TCF to formalize statements like ``$x$ is represented by some signed digit stream".
+In this section we give a short overview of TCF.
+For a complete and formal introduction we refer to \cite{SchwichtenbergWainer12, Masterarbeit}.

-If other variables are used, their type is either not relevant or we declare their type individually.
+In TCF all terms are typed.
+Types in TCF are either type variables, function types or algebras.
+Algebras can be seen as fixpoints of their constructors.
+For examples, the type $\mathbb{N}$ of natural numbers is the algebra with the constructors $0: \mathbb{N}$ and $S:\mathbb{N}\to\mathbb{N}$.
+In short notation we express this as $\mathbb{N}:=\mu_{\xi}(\xi,\xi\to \xi)$, where $\mu$ is interpreted as least-fixed-point operator.
+Since each variable comes with a type, we will use the following naming conventions to supress type declarations. \begin{nota} The following table shows which variables have which type.

-Here $\mathbb{N}$ are the unary natural numbers, $\mathbb{Z}$ is defined as positive binary numbers and $\mathbb{Q}$ is given by one constructor $\#:\mathbb{Z}\to\mathbb{Z}^+\to\mathbb{Q}$.
-In the actual implementation in Minlog the type of real numbers $\mathbb{R}$ is explicitly defined as the type $(\mathbb{N}\to \mathbb{Q})\times (\mathbb{Z}^+\to \mathbb{N})$.
-In the following proofs the concrete representation of real numbers is not important.
-Therefore in the following we view $\mathbb{R}$ as an abstract datatype and assume that we have abstract axiomatized reals with the usual operations including addition, multiplication, less-than and an equivalence.
-We will refer to explicit representation by e.g.~$x\in\mathbf{R}$ and the computational content of a proof of this statement is a witness that $x$ has an $\mathbf{R}$-representation.
-Then we only have to make sure that the axioms do not carry computational content.
-Axioms carrying computational content, if needed, have to be proven for explicit representations, e.g.~a statement like $\forall_x(x\in\mathbf{R}\to\exists_n(n\in\mathbf{T}\to x\leq 2^n))$.
+If other variables are used, their type is either not relevant or we declare it individually. \end{nota} Here, $\mathbb{Z}^+$ is defined as the positive (binary) numbers, $\mathbb{Z}$ as the integers, $\mathbb{Q}$ as the rational numbers and $\mathbb{R}$ as real numbers.
+How these algebras are defined in detail however is not important for our purpose.
+In particular, in Minlog the type of real numbers $\mathbb{R}$ is explicitly defined as the type $(\mathbb{N}\to \mathbb{Q})\times (\mathbb{Z}^+\to \mathbb{N})$.
+Since in the following proofs the concrete representation of real numbers is not important, we view $\mathbb{R}$ as an abstract datatype and assume that we have abstract axiomatized reals with the usual operations including addition, multiplication, less-than and an equivalence-relation such that the other operations are compatible with it.
+We will refer to explicit representations by using predicates e.g.~$x\in\mathbf{R}$ and the computational content of a proof of this statement is a witness that $x$ has an $\mathbf{R}$-representation.